Onslaught (Marvel Comics)

 Onslaught is a character appearing in American comic books published by Marvel Comics.
 Created by writers Scott Lobdell and Mark Waid, and artist Andy Kubert, he first appeared in 1996 as a cameo in X-Men: Prime #1 before making his first full appearance in X-Men vol. 2, #53, where he would eventually serve as the main antagonist of the "Onslaught" storyline from then onward.

-Onslaught was written as a sentient psionic entity created from the subconsciousness of two mutants: Professor Charles Xavier and Magneto.
-During a battle between the X-Men and Magneto's Acolytes, Professor Xavier used his telepathic powers to shut down Magneto's mind, rendering him catatonic.
+Onslaught was written as a sentient psionic entity created from the subconsciousness of Professor Charles Xavier and Magneto.
+During a battle between the X-Men and Magneto's Acolytes, Xavier used his telepathic powers to shut down Magneto's mind, rendering him catatonic.
 It was explained through the Onslaught crossover series that the darkest aspect of Magneto's mind escaped into Xavier's subconscious, where it "merged" with Xavier's own darker nature to eventually grow into a separate persona of its own.

 Publication history

 Onslaught was created by writers Scott Lobdell, Mark Waid, and artist Andy Kubert.
 The character first appeared in cameo in X-Men: Prime #1 (July 1995), named in Uncanny X-Men #322 and made his first full appearance in X-Men vol. 2, #53 (June 1996).
 He was written and introduced as a villain that was part of the effect of events in the 1993 "Fatal Attractions" storyline.
 The "Onslaught" storyline was a crossover event with tie-ins among other Marvel books, including Avengers, Fantastic Four and The Amazing Spider-Man.